 Harassment charges are some of the most common in Colorado.
 Colorado law prohibits “harassment” in many forms, and as such, it is frequently used by district attorneys throughout the state as a catch-all for when they feel that something illegal has happened but no other statute fits the bill.
 The harassment lawyers at Patterson Weaver Law, LLC have the experience and skills to help you fight any allegation of harassment you are facing.

-If you are facing these types of charges, our harassment attorney in Colorado Springs may be able to help.
-Call Patterson Weaver Law, LLC at 719-264-9858 today to begin with a free initial consultation.
+If you are facing these types of charges, our criminal defense attorney in Colorado Springs may be able to help.
+Call at 719-264-9858 or fill out our online form today, to begin with a free initial consultation.

 Domestic Violence and Harassment

 Harassment charges are most often issued in the context of domestic violence cases for very minor incidents that in most other statements would simply result in a warning.
 However, due to Colorado’s mandatory arrest laws for domestic violence cases, law enforcement officers often try to make a harassment allegation fit when nothing else clearly does.
 Even though harassment is a relatively low level offense, a domestic violence component can have far reaching consequences, such as the loss of your Second Amendment rights to own a firearm.
 If you are facing this type of charge, it is imperative that you contact a criminal defense attorney before you consider taking a plea that can have lifelong repercussions.